Random trees have height $O(\sqrt{n})$: Introduction

 summands, corresponding to the number of ways to choose an ordering of the children of each vertex of $\hat{\tree}$.
 Moreover, for any tree $\mathbf{t}$ included in the sum, writing $\tree$ for the (unlabeled) plane tree underlying $\mathbf{t}$, we have

 This value is the same for all summands, so it follows that

 The right-hand side depends on $\hat{\tree}$ only through the number of vertices of each degree.
 In particular, for any degree sequence $\dseq$, it is constant over trees in $\cT_\dseq$.
 The result follows. \end{proof} Using this proposition, we can transfer results from the setting of random trees with given degree sequences to that of random plane trees, provided that we can obtain sufficiently precise control of the degree statistics of the random plane trees.
 (By ``degree statistics'' we mean the number of nodes of given degrees.)
 Once such control is established, Theorems~\ref{thm.bieninfinitevariance},~\ref{thm.biensubcriticalnoexpdecay}, and~\ref{thm.biengaussiantails} follow straightforwardly from Theorems~\ref{thm.gaussiantails} and~\ref{thm.infinitevariance}.
-Similarly, the stochastic inequality of Theorem~\ref{thm:bienstoch} follows from a finer stochastic ordering on the heights of random trees with given degree sequences.
-We in fact obtain stochastic domination results for the heights of trees under two different partial orders on degree sequences We define these partial orders by specifying their corresponding covering relations\footnote{ For a partially ordered set $(\mathcal{P},\prec)$, $y \in\mathcal{P}$ covers $x \in \mathcal{P}$ if $x \prec y$ and for all $z \in \mathcal{P}$, if $x \preceq z \preceq y$ then $z \in \{x,y\}$. }. \begin{thm} Let $\prec_{1}$ be the partial order on degree sequences of length $n$ defined by the following covering relation: $\dseq=(d_1,\dots,d_n)$ covers $\sequence{d'}=(d'_1,\dots,d'_n)$ if there exist distinct $i,j\in[n]$ and a permutation $\nu:[n]\to[n]$ such that \begin{enumerate} \item $d_i\geq d_j$; \item $d'_{\nu(i)}=d_i+1$; \item $d'_{\nu(j)}=d_j-1$; and \item $d'_{\nu(k)}=d_k$ for any $k\in [n]\backslash\{i,j\}$. \end{enumerate} Then with $\randomtree_{\dseq} \in_u \cT_{\dseq}$ and $\randomtree_{\dseq'}\in_u \cT_{\dseq'}$,